swiftlang/swift-evolution/proposals/0291-package-collections.md

 ## Detailed design

-We propose to add a new sets of commands under a `swift package-collections` command-line interface that support the following workflows:
+We propose to add a new sets of commands under a `swift package-collection` command-line interface that support the following workflows:

 1. Managing collections
 2. Querying metadata for individual packages